rodekruis/caladrius/README.md

-                        learning rate for training (default: 0.001) --test                test the model on the test set instead of training (default: False)
+                        learning rate for training (default: 0.001) --test                test the model on the test set instead of training (default: False) --maxDataPoints MAXDATAPOINTS
+                        limit the total number of data points used, for debugging on GPU-less laptops (default: None) --accuracyThreshold ACCURACYTHRESHOLD
+                        window size to calculate regression accuracy (default:
+                        0.1)
 ```

 ## Development